apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump says Jewish voters would be partly to blame if he loses election**
+**Huawei's trifold phone is proving popular among Apple iPhone fans in Beijing**

-You can read more about it [here](https://www.aljazeera.com/news/2024/9/20/trump-says-jewish-voters-would-be-partly-to-blame-if-he-loses-election).
+You can read more about it [here](https://www.cnbc.com/2024/09/20/huaweis-trifold-proving-popular-among-apple-iphone-fans-in-beijing.html).

 ## Requirements
 - Python 3.8